The Essential Twitter Branding Guide

 - Excellent for special offers and promotions.
 Twitter is an excellent platform to get immediate traction for a special offer or promotion.
 For example, a single tweet from Virgin America went viral after it announced that selected flights would be equipped with Netflix.

 - Effective source of customer support.
 If you’re not using Twitter to promote your business, you should be using it to support your customers.
 This is a growing trend that you don’t want to ignore.
 J.D.
 Power and Associates reports that over 67% of consumers have used a company’s social media page to request customer support.
-Gartner reports that the failure of a company to respond to support requests on social channels can lead a 15% increase in churn.
+Gartner reports that the failure of a company to respond to support requests on social channels can lead to a 15% increase in churn.
 If you respond quickly and appropriately when a customer posts a concern on Twitter, you can boost consumer sentiment about your brand.

 - Helps build relationships with influencers.
 What business wouldn’t love to be acknowledged by an industry expert?
 Twitter can be an excellent platform to build relationships with thought leaders in your space.
 Engage them appropriately, and some will eventually become advocates for your brand.

 - Can expand your customer base.
 As a business, one of your goals is likely to expand by growing your customer base.
 You can do this organically by building a formidable brand on social media sites such as Twitter.
-Potential customers that are impressive with your social media engagement will be more likely to give you their business when it’s time to buy.
+Potential customers that are impressed with your social media engagement will be more likely to give you their business when it’s time to buy.